 The warm air inside your home is pulled into the system through return ducts and then go over a refrigerant coil.
 As the warm air is blown across the cooled coil, heat is removed.
 Refrigerant lines then transfer the heat outside.
 Now you’re left with cool, comfortable indoor air that you can enjoy on the hottest of days.
 And that’s pretty much it.
-Sure, the equipment is more complex than that, but the process itself is easy to break down and digest.
+Sure, the equipment is more intricate than that, but the process itself is easy to break down and comprehend.

 Understanding all of your home’s heating and cooling parts for the Charleston climate is probably a little impractical, but there are a few things that can be helpful to you as a homeowner.
 If you’d like more information about your current system and whether an air handler or air conditioner is right for your home, give the experts at Pardee Service Experts a call at 843-410-6103 or set up a free appointment online today.